 Communities working to attract new growth and investment can consider the development of master plans, along with specific strategies for areas like commercial corridors, that identify the long-term goals and direction of the community.
 Plans should include a clear vision for future growth and development that is well-grounded in public input, as well as economic development strategies based on the community's assets.
 When zoning is determined to be appropriate for a community, these plans can be implemented in part through a variety of zoning techniques that can help to achieve community goals.
 Form-based zoning is one approach that communities can use to achieve design goals.
 In addition to encouraging new development and redevelopment to be consistent with desired community design, it can offer advantages in terms of the predictability of zoning decisions, flexibility that more easily permits building reuse, and greater usability for property owners and the public (see sidebar, page 21).
 Traditional zoning ordinances may also incorporate design guidelines that regulate features like height, building materials, or architectural elements in order to achieve community goals.
-In addition, a variety of zoning techniques can be used to address specific issues such as housing development, natural resource preservation, and community health.
-These techniques are addressed throughout the Framework for Our Future; however, zoning approaches that can be particularly

-Beyond specific zoning standards, communities can also consider streamlining the zoning process and permitting procedures in order to improve the efficiency of the development process and attract new investment.
+In addition, a variety of zoning techniques development process and attract new investment.
 Transparent, efficient, and predictable approval processes can increase certainty, reduce risk, and lower costs for developers, while providing assurances to the public that community standards are consistently met in new projects.
 Communities can review and audit zoning and other development processes to identify and remove barriers in the development process.
 Other steps, such as addressing staffing needs in permitting offices and using technology where possible to speed the application process-i.e. through providing ordinances, forms, and other information online-can also reduce costs and improve efficiencies.
-Even simple resources like development guides that explain policies, procedures, and steps to obtain approvals can help citizens, developers, and others better understand how the development process in a community works.
+Even simple resources like development guides that explain policies, procedures, and steps to obtain approvals can be used to address specific issues such as housing development, natural resource preservation, and community health.
+These techniques are addressed throughout the Framework for Our Future; however, zoning approaches that can be particularly useful in encouraging infill or redevelopment in growth and investment and commercial corridors include: